KazaKago/StoreFlowable.kt/README.md

 ### 3. Create Repository class

-After that, you can get the [`StoreFlowable`](library/src/main/java/com/kazakago/storeflowable/StoreFlowable.kt) class from the [`StoreFlowableResponder.createStoreFlowable()`](library/src/main/java/com/kazakago/storeflowable/StoreFlowableExtension.kt) method, and use it to build the Repository class.
+After that, you can get the [`StoreFlowable<KEY, DATA>`](library/src/main/java/com/kazakago/storeflowable/StoreFlowable.kt) class from the [`StoreFlowableResponder<KEY, DATA>.createStoreFlowable()`](library/src/main/java/com/kazakago/storeflowable/StoreFlowableExtension.kt) method, and use it to build the Repository class.
-Be sure to go through the created [`StoreFlowable`](library/src/main/java/com/kazakago/storeflowable/StoreFlowable.kt) class when getting / updating data.
+Be sure to go through the created [`StoreFlowable<KEY, DATA>`](library/src/main/java/com/kazakago/storeflowable/StoreFlowable.kt) class when getting / updating data.

 ```kotlin
 class UserRepository {